Walmart collaborates with HYPERVSN to bring customers the future of retail advertising

 Three major retail technology trends that are expected to get consumers excited about shopping again are: 1) interactive technology (robots and AI solutions), 2) experiential marketing (augmented or virtual reality) and 3) brand storytelling (cinematic digital screens).

-HYPERVSN has not only developed a solution that merges all three of these trends but creates a completely new one: holograms in retail.
+HYPERVSN has not only developed a solution that merges all three of these trends but creates a completely new one: holographic visuals in Retail.

-Holograms are not just a sci-fi fantasy anymore; they are real and more importantly, they are here.
+A 3D holographic visual is not just a sci-fi fantasy anymore; it is real and more importantly, it is here.
 Forget the patchy Princess Leia projection you saw in Star Wars, HYPERVSN devices produce breathtaking 3D holographic visuals that force you to question reality.
-Can you image the explosive brand awareness a product floating in mid-air would have?
+Can you imagine the explosive brand awareness a product floating in mid-air would have?
 Holography has redefined the retail market with a new generation of branding.
 This mesmerizing new retail technology stops shoppers in their tracks, extends attention spans and creates a visual storytelling experience you can’t help but watch over and over.
 The best part is, it is making shopping fun again – cutting through the commercial clutter with advertising consumers actually want to see and messages shoppers can’t forget.

-Now things are being taken a step even further - interactive holograms.
+Now things are being taken a step even further - interactive holographic visuals.
 No need to check your calendars, it’s 2019, but we’re as close to the future of 3D technology as ever.

 Introducing, HYPERVSN 3D Catalog: the world’s first gesture-controlled holographic product catalog.
 This in-store solution offers the ultimate retail engagement, allowing shoppers to choose and control the 3D content being displayed in front of them.
 Picture a shopper browsing through a catalog in Walmart, instead this time, the products appear directly in front of them (in 3D), and they are able to scroll through them with a single swipe of their hand.
 This all-in-one retail solution is perfect for product launches, brand promotions, in-store events and collaborative activations.